Is Traya a Scam or a Science-Backed Brand?

 -

-Many oils use the “goodness of neem” line but in trace levels, far below any therapeutic threshold.
+Many oils use “goodness of neem” in trace amounts, far below any therapeutic level.

 Buzzword Glossary: What They Really Mean